Dan Gertler: Mining assets and IMF

-Nessergy oil company, 2013

-In April 2013, Gertler sold one of his Congo-based oil companies, Nessergy Ltd, for $150 million.
-Advocacy group Global Witness criticized the deal for lack of transparency on the part of Gertler and the Congolese government.

 Panama Papers, Mossack Fonseca, 2016

 Gertler's name appears more than 200 times in the Panama Papers.
 Mossack Fonseca registered at least two companies for him: Burford Commercial S.A. and Norseville Estates S.A.
 Gertler's attorney said, Gertler had "no knowledge of the claims raised regarding the [Panamanian firm's decision] to terminate representation in 2011."
 Le Monde reported another two Mossack-Fonseca- incorporated shell companies, Foxwhelp Ltd and Caprikat Ltd, in the DR Congo oil industry.

 Paradise Papers, 2017

 On 5 November 2017, the Paradise Papers, a set of confidential electronic documents relating to offshore investment, revealed that Glencore loaned $45 million to Gertler in exchange for his help with officials of the Democratic Republic of Congo in negotiations over a joint venture with state-owned Gécamines at the Katanga copper mine in 2009.
 Gertler appears in 120 documents regarding his relationship with Glencore.
 Glencore, which had effectively taken over Katanga, agreed to vote for the joint venture.
 The loan document specifically provided that repayment would be owed if agreement was not reached within three months.
 Gertler and Glencore have denied wrongdoing.